thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do web applications store and retrieve information?

 Imagine you're building a web application for movie fanatics called Movie Junkies.
-The product development team has determined that a user must be able create a `movie` entity.
-After all, a user can't access information that was created out of thin air.
+The product development team has determined that a true movie fanatic must be able create a `movie` entity.
+After all, a user can't retrieve information that doesn't exist.
 Therefore, the server-side web application needs to handle the following RESTful HTTP request.

 ```shell
 http POST moviejunkies.com/movies title=Frozen duration=102 rated=PG genre=Animation is3D=true releasedAt='2013-11-27 00:00:00 UTC' score=7.6